 Neurology Core Curriculum

-Core curriculum lectures are held on weekdays from 12 to 1 p.m. on Zoom.
-They are designed to provide residents with the knowledge required to diagnose and treat neurology patients.
+Core curriculum lectures are held on weekdays from 12 to 1 p.m. on Zoom and in-person.
 Lecture topics fully prepare the residents for the American Academy of Neurology Resident In-Training Exam and American Board of Psychiatry and Neurology board exam.
+In addition, the yearly curriculum includes lectures on basic neuroscience, principles of research and the business of medicine.

 Grand Rounds